Reentry Permit Processing Time: How to Overcome Timing Issues

 Can I Travel While My Reentry Permit Is Pending?

-Yes, you may travel after USCIS receives and accepts your Form I-131, but you must return to the U.S. for your biometrics appointment.
+Yes, you may travel after USCIS receives and accepts your Form I-131, but you must return to the U.S. for your biometrics appointment, which is important to consider alongside Canada visitor visa processing time if you are planning international travel.
 If you leave before USCIS issues the receipt notice confirming acceptance, your application will be denied.
 Frequent or extended travel during processing could raise questions about your intent to maintain U.S. residency, especially if you’re at risk of abandoning your green card.
 You should stay in the U.S. until the receipt notice is issued and plan to return for your biometrics appointment.

 Here are some possible solutions to help you work around the biometrics appointment: